Potty Training Boys in only 3 Days – Tips, Tales and Takes

 • 1 load of laundry

-But we have gone almost an hour being dry.
+But we have been almost an hour without water.

 More later.